Roman Republic

 2. fragment G, which clearly belonged to this stele, subsequently emerged in London and was re-united with the other fragments in Paris.

-All of these fragments carry reliefs and inscriptions on both sides.
+All of these fragments carry reliefs and inscriptions (RIME 1.9.3.1; CDLI, P431075) on both sides.
 As Renate van Dijk-Coombes (referenced below, at pp. 198-9) observed, as soon as these fragments were laid out in what would have been their respective positions, it became obvious that the stele had what might be dubbed:

 1. a historical side, on which the reliefs depict a battle and its immediate aftermath (in four registers, ‘read’ from bottom to top); and

-2. a mythological side, in which the reliefs (in two registers) depict the imagined actions of two deities thereafter.
+2. a mythological side, in which the reliefs (in two registers) depict the imagined actions thereafter of a male and a female deity.

-The stele owes its modern name to the relief (illustrated above) on the top register of the reverse of fragment A, which depicts a flock of vultures carrying off the remains of fallen enemy soldiers (the final scene in the ‘historical’ sequence).
-The inscription (RIME 1.9.3.1; CDLI, P431075) on each of the edges identifies:
+The stele owes its modern name to the relief on the reverse of fragment A, the final scene in the ‘historical’ sequence, which depicts a flock of vultures carrying off the remains of fallen enemy soldiers.
+The inscription on each of the edges identifies:

 1. “The sacred complex was plundered and razed to the ground, creating a destruction horizon across Tell K that contained some of the defaced and shattered fragments of objects that were formerly the supreme emblems of Girsu’s power and prestige.
 Of paramount importance were the artefacts that celebrated historically important victories that had been inflicted by the rulers of Lagash on the state of Umma, and chief among them was the ‘Stele of the Vultures’.”